reubenmiller/c8y-token-syner/tools/widget.md

 #### 💻 Device

-Connect a physical device using on of the tokens below:
+Connect a physical device using one of the tokens below:

 <ul>
     <li><a href="/service/c8y-token-syner/token?type=device&externalId=device001" target="_blank">connect @ device001</a></li>